 AGSA stores its collection data in EMu.
-This includes works of art, artists, images, physical locations, taxonomies, cultural and linguistic backgrounds, and much more.
+This includes information about works of art, artists, images, physical locations, taxonomies, cultural and linguistic backgrounds, and much more.

 What were we aiming to do?

-We were tasked with finding the best way to display data and images from the AGSA collection to the public, which is accessible via the recently launched AGSA Collection Search.
-The AGSA Collection Search has more than 9,400 works published, out of a total almost five times as large.
+We were tasked with finding the best way to display data and images from the AGSA collection to the public, which resulted in the recently launched AGSA Collection Search.
+Through the Collection Search you can browse and search more than 9,800 works the gallery has published, out of a total almost five times as large.

 Here are some of the principles that guided our design of this system: